monitorito/automate_script/README.md

 * chromeBinaryLocation (this parameter defines the location of the chrome binary)
 * chromeUserDataDirectory (this paramter defines the location of the user data for Chrome, optional)
 * extensionID (this parameter defines the extensionID, visible from the extensions panel of Chrome, used to open the correct URL pointing to the extension)

+Execution:
+``sh
+auto.py -i dataset.txt
+``
+where dataset.txt is a file containing one URL per line.